dzygann/intel-sgx/README.md

 ``$ sudo apt-get install build-essential python-is-python3``

 ### Install Intel® SGX Driver Installation
-Download the DCAP driver from https://01.org/intel-software-guard-extensions/downloads You can find the DCAP version in the `driver_readme.txt` file.
+Download the non DCAP driver from https://01.org/intel-software-guard-extensions/downloads You can find the non DCAP version in the `driver_readme.txt` file.

 Set the protections to allow for the .bin file execution:
 ``$ chmod 777 sgx_linux_x64_driver_<version>.bin``